-Biggio hits for cycle as Blue Jays beat Orioles 8-5
+Yastrzemski homers as Giants beat Red Sox 7-6 in 15 innings

-BALTIMORE (AP) - Rookie Cavan Biggio hit for the cycle, and the Toronto Blue Jays beat the Baltimore Orioles 8-5 on Tuesday night.
+BALTIMORE (AP) - Rookie Cavan Biggio hit for the cycle, leading Toronto to the victory.

 Biggio homered in the third inning, singled in the sixth, doubled in the eighth and tripled in the ninth.
 He drove in four runs and scored three times.